 Each spring, as a part of Law Week, the first-year law students showcase their acting abilities in a collection of skits where they take on the task of mimicking some of their most beloved Cumberland School of Law professors.
 The imitations are all done in good fun and prove humorous to students and faculty alike.
 It is an honor to participate in Freshman Follies.
 The student who gives the best performance is awarded the “Follie” and serves as host for the next Freshman Follies.

 A long-standing tradition, Barrister’s Ball has been nicknamed “law prom” by many students.
 Barrister’s Ball is a formal event, complete with live music, good food and dancing.
 The Student Bar Association is responsible for hosting the event.
-Previous venues include: B&A Warehouse, Iron City Birmingham and Old Car Heaven.
+Previous venues include: B&A Warehouse and Iron City Birmingham.